Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 integers; using 8‑bit interpretation will yield
 Q samples that look like zeros.
-When `--byte` is used, the output file `beidou_b1i_u8.bin` stores only the I samples in signed 8‑bit format at **25 MHz**.
-Only the real component is retained;
+When `--byte` is used, the output file `beidou_b1i_u8.bin` stores only the I samples in signed 8‑bit format at **25 MHz** and is mixed to a **1 kHz IF**.
-Q is not saved.
+Only the real component is retained; Q is not saved.

-The signal is at baseband (zero‑IF), so tune the
+The 16‑bit file is at baseband (zero‑IF), so tune the SDR’s RF centre frequency to the desired transmit frequency – for B1I this is typically **1561.098 MHz** – and play the samples at the same rate.
+For the `--byte` file, offset the SDR tuning by 1 kHz to account for the IF.
-SDR’s RF centre frequency to the desired transmit frequency – for B1I this is typically **1561.098 MHz** – and play the samples at the same rate.
 The following command illustrates playback with a HackRF:

 ```bash
 hackrf_transfer -t beidou_b1i.bin -f 1561098000 -s 5120000 -x 0